wp-plugins/floating-social-media-icon/readme.txt

 == Upgrade Notice ==

+= 1.3.7 =
+* Nov 02, 2014 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
+UPGRADE WITH CONFIDENCE :)
+* Minor Bug Fixes
+* Stable Release

 = 1.3.6 =
 * Sep 22, 2014 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
 UPGRADE WITH CONFIDENCE :)
 * Minor Bug Fixes